 Founding Story

-Source: Inc
+Source: TechCrunch

-Patreon was founded in 2013 by Jack Conte (CEO) and Sam Yam (CTO).
-While studying master’s degree in computer science at Stanford, Yam took a leave of absence to become one of the first engineers at the social-mapping startup Loopt.
-In 2006, Loopt was acquired for $43 million.
-Yam then founded AdWhirl, which allowed iPhone developers to choose ad networks dynamically.
-In 2009, AdMob acquired AdWhirl, before AdMob itself was subsequently purchased by Google..
-After a brief stint at Google, Yam explored startup ideas for 3 years and spent time working out of the Dogpatch Labs incubator space alongside Kevin Systrom and Mike Krieger, who were developing the early version of Instagram.
+While studying for a master’s degree in computer science at Stanford in 2006, Yam took a leave of absence to become one of the first engineers at social-mapping startup Loopt.
+He later founded AdWhirl in February 2009, enabling iPhone developers to choose ad networks dynamically.
+AdMob acquired AdWhirl in September 2009, before AdMob itself was purchased by Google.
+After a four-month stint at Google, Yam explored startup ideas for three years while working out of Dogpatch Labs, an incubator where Kevin Systrom and Mike Krieger developed Instagram.

 Product

-• Special Offers promo tool: Enables creators to offer promotional offers, pricing, or benefits to grow their following on Patreon.
+• Special offers promo tool: Enables creators to offer promotional offers, pricing, or benefits to grow their following on Patreon.

 • Creator-led workshops: Live stream workshops hosted by Patreon’s top creators who provide advice and guidance on building a sustainable career on Patreon.